hapax/hapax.github.io/assets/chandra.md

   provided $T$ is much smaller than the Fermi temperature, $T \ll T_F$.
-  White dwarfs are typically around $T = 10^7 \text{ K}$, while the Fermi temperature is order $T_F \sim 10^9 \text{ K}$, so the temperature is indeed much smaller.
+  White dwarfs are typically around $T = 10^7 \text{ K}$, while the Fermi temperature is order $T_F \sim 10^9 \text{ K}$ (Exercise 6).
-- *Shape.* A white dwarf is a sphere.
-A box is not even remotely spherical.
-Nevertheless, our model works
+- *Shape.* A white dwarf is a sphere, while a periodix box is not even remotely spherical.
+Nevertheless, our model works because a sphere and a box are just different choices of *boundary condition*, and as
+  $N$ gets large, boundary conditions become irrelevant.

 ---